 |2500||40 WATT LIGHT BULB|

-It was a bright sunny day, so I had the young ladies stand in the open shade to avoid harsh shadows and squinting eyes.
-You can see that's it would have been a big mistake to use the wrong setting, particularly like the third photo.
+It was a bright sunny day, so I had the young ladies stand in a shaded area to avoid harsh shadows and squinting eyes.

 The following video does a great job of explaining how to set your camera's white balance, based on the lighting conditions (the color temperature).
 If you've got 7 minutes to invest, the payoff will be a good understanding of how you can use to get a big advantage with your color photography.